lars-t-hansen/Jobanalyzer/production/ml-nodes/README.md

   command line switches and with stdout piped to a predetermined location.

-- `cpuhog.sh` and `bughunt.sh` are analysis jobs that process the sonar logs and look for jobs that either should not be on the ML nodes or are stuck and indicate system problems.
+- `cpuhog.sh` and `deadweight.sh` are analysis jobs that process the sonar logs and look for jobs that either should not be on the ML nodes or are stuck and indicate system problems.